21 Comments

 winston's avatar

 Mind boggling, or maybe not, that the same fantasists who dream about time travel in order to murder baby Hitler simultaneously cry about the military targeting of revealed malevolent dictators.
-It is if infanticide is on a different ethical plane than legal execution.
+It is as if infanticide is on a different ethical plane than legal execution.

 sandy picard's avatar